Dark-Matter-Deficient Galaxies from Collisions: A New Probe of Bursty Feedback and Dark Matter Physics: Collisional formation of DMDGs.

+To quantify how the tide acts on an extended gas debris, we evaluate on the mid plane the largest eigenvalue ($\lambda_{\rm max}$) of the tidal tensor $T\equiv-\nabla\nabla\Phi$, for which negative eigenvalues imply convergent relative acceleration.
+A positive $\lambda_{\rm max}$ corresponds to stretching tides, which promote the separation and fragmentation of expelled gas into multiple low-mass condensations. \autoref{fig:tidal} shows the head-on collisions between two identical progenitor halos, using parameters from the first benchmark in \autoref{Tab:1}, at varying separations: $d=0$ (left), $4$ (middle), and $8~\rm kpc$ (right) for the $\gamma=1$ (top), $\gamma=0.1$ (middle), and SIDM (bottom) cases.
+We highlight the $\lambda_{\rm max}=0$ contour, within which all eigenvalues are negative and the tide is compressive.
 The $\gamma=0.1$ model develops broad, contiguous compressive regions around the origin across all separations, consistent with debris that readily coalesces into fewer, more massive clumps.
 A shallower inner slope renders the central potential more nearly harmonic, weakens shear, and suppresses stretching along the collision axis.
 By contrast, the cuspy $\gamma=1$ case exhibits only small, fragmented compressive islands around shear-dominated zones, consistent with the formation of multiple low-mass condensations.
 The SIDM core is encircled by a ring of stretching tides that inhibits gas confinement.
-The central compressive region still facilitates gas condensation, but the formation of BDDG is significantly suppressed compared with the $\gamma=0.1$ scenario.
+The central compressive region still facilitates gas condensation, but the formation of DMDG is significantly suppressed compared with the $\gamma=0.1$ scenario.

+As tidal forces are exerted at scales larger than the clumps to form, they operate as a ``wind'', which shallows or steepens the gravitational potential as it sweeps over a region that would collapse, depending on whether the tide is repulsive or compressive.
+Consequently, in the cuspy case ($\gamma=1$), the stronger repulsive tidal wind causes the expelled gas to fragment into several small, low-mass condensations.
+In contrast, in the weakened-binding case ($\gamma=0.1$), the debris remains in contact more easily, allowing it to coalesce into fewer but more massive DMDGs.
+In \autoref{app:2}, we provide further evidence showing that the tidal wind is sufficiently strong to affect the gas condensation right after the collision.